jim-schwoebel/dopg_cli/README.md

 🦈 An unofficial python client for digitalocean postgres clusters (5+ integrations).

 Uses [click](https://click.palletsprojects.com/en/8.1.x/), [pgcli](https://github.com/dbcli/pgcli), and [rich](https://github.com/Textualize/rich) to create beautiful command line interactions for postgres databases.

-Easily extend this framework to fit your particular use case.
+You can easily extend this framework to fit your particular use case.

 Some things that DOpg can do include:
 - query databases directly through a nice autocompletion widget